canorve/GALFITools/docs/Ellipse.md

 * The angles shown in the multi-plot are measured from the galaxy's major axis.
     They are not measured from the Y-axis as it is the case in GALFIT.

+* In order for the program to detect the components, they must have the same center (x,y).

 ## Examples

 See the examples below for an elliptical galaxy that was fitted